-Tongan government workers went on strike for more than six weeks in 2005, demanding a rise in their pay and democratic reform.
+Tongan government workers went on strike for more than six weeks in 2005, demanding a pay rise and democratic reform.
 Feelings ran high.
 Government cars were torched, schools vandalised and a beach house belonging to the royal family razed to the ground.
 At an Auckland residence owned by the Tongan royal family, New Zealand- and island-born Tongans gathered, fights broke out and a window was smashed.
 There was a march (shown here) up Queen Street in Auckland in sympathy with the strikers and supporting their demand for political reform.

 Te whakamahi i tēnei tūemi